Fred Housden: Sporting career

-Housden represented his country in the 110m hurdles and long jump, and was the national pole vault champion in 1925 and 1928.
+Housden became the national pole vault champion after finishing as the highest placed athlete at the 1925 AAA Championships.
+Three years later he became British champion again after finishing runner-up the event behind Franklin Kelley at the 1928 AAA Championships and finished runner-up behind Howard Ford at the 1929 AAA Championships.

 However, he is perhaps best-regarded for his coaching, where his proteges included Pat Pryce and David Hemery.
 Hemery credits Housden with improving his hurdling technique, and once revealed that Housden would write him poems about his races; he went on to win gold at the 1968 Mexico City Olympics.

 Housden was appointed Officer of the Order of the British Empire (OBE) in the 1959 New Year Honours.
 In 1961, he collaborated with Geoff Dyson on the book The Mechanics of Athletics.